The shear viscosity of parton matter under anisotropic scatterings: Time Evolution of and of the parton matter from the AMPT model

 Figure~\ref{fig3} shows the time evolutions of two effective temperatures obtained earlier~\cite{Lin:2014tya} from the AMPT model for the center cell of central and midcentral Pb+Pb collisions at $2760A$ GeV in panel (a) and Au+Au collisions at $200A$ GeV in panel (b).
 Central and midcentral collisions at the RHIC energy refer to Au+Au events with $b<3$ fm and $b=7.3$ fm, respectively; while those at the LHC energy refer to Pb+Pb events with $b<3.5$ fm and $b=7.8$ fm, respectively.
 The center cell is the volume within mid-spacetime-rapidity in the center of the transverse plane within $|x|<1/2$ fm and $|y|<1/2$ fm.
 Note that we have plotted the time evolutions up to the time when the center cell reaches $T_\epsilon=155$ MeV, approximately the temperature of the QCD crossover transition at zero net-baryon density.
 The effective temperature $T_\epsilon$ is determined from the parton energy density~\cite{Lin:2014tya} assuming that the parton matter is a QGP with massless gluons and (anti)quarks of three flavors under the Boltzmann statistics, i.e., using $\epsilon=3g_{\rm B}T_\epsilon^4/\pi^2$ with $g_{\rm B}=52$.
 On the other hand, temperature $T_{\langle p_T\rangle}$ is determined from the mean parton transverse momentum for massless partons under the Boltzmann statistics, i.e., using $\langle p_T\rangle=3\pi T_{\langle p_T\rangle}/4$.
 In full thermal and chemical equilibrium, these two temperature values are the same.
 However, we see from Fig.~\ref{fig3}(a) and (b) that they are very different for the parton matter from the AMPT model, with $T_\epsilon>T_{\langle p_T\rangle}$ for the four collision systems.
-Therefore, we consider the parton matter in the center cell as a QGP in full thermal equilibrium (at temperature $T_{\langle p_T\rangle}$) but partial chemical equilibrium (with the energy density given by temperature $T_\epsilon$).
+Note that in principle the parton matter is not in full thermal equilibrium because the pressures along different axes are not isotropic during the evolution of the parton matter in the AMPT model~\cite{Lin:2014tya,Wang:2021owa}.
+This causes the effective temperatures extracted from ${\langle p_T\rangle}$, ${\langle p\rangle}$, and ${\langle p_T^2\rangle}$ to be different~\cite{Lin:2014tya}.
+On the other hand, the difference between $T_\epsilon$ and $T_{\langle p_T\rangle}$ is typically much larger~\cite{Lin:2014tya}.
+Therefore, in this section we approximate the parton matter in the center cell as a QGP in full thermal equilibrium (at temperature $T_{\langle p_T\rangle}$) but partial chemical equilibrium (with the energy density given by temperature $T_\epsilon$) so that we can apply the analytical expressions for the shear viscosity.
 Note that this corresponds to a QGP with the fugacity of $(T_\epsilon/T_{\langle p_T\rangle})^4$.